flowplayer/wordpress-flowplayer/readme.txt

 = 1.5.0 - 26 December 2013 =
 * update to [Flowplayer HTML5 5.4.6](http://flowplayer.org/news/#html5546)
 * minify all backend scripts and styles
-* reformated video format meta and add a new filter
+* reformatted video format meta and add a new filter
 * started adding flash video file and rtmp support

 = 1.4.0 - 10 December 2013 =